Friday, January 9, 2026

 • There are various kinds of sounds that help better sleep.
 Again available on YouTube.
 Binaural beats, for example.

 • Apps that have guided meditation for better sleep.
 Like Calm.
+Or Insight Timer.

 • Reading certain kinds of books helps some people.